Viewing Art Can Be Frustrating

 About Ives Tanguy

-He is very well known as one of the surrealist masters.
+Tanguy is well known as one of the surrealist masters.
 I am not drawn to this particular work of his, however, I am aware that paintings look very different in person then from a photograph.
-The full impact of a work of art comes from all the factors, some of which are missing when the work transfers from paint to photograph: factors such as size, surface texture and sheen, quality of the pigment and color refracted by light, handling of the paint, and the artists “signature” in the brushstrokes.
-So I will keep from making any judgments until my next trip to New York.
+The full impact of a work of art comes from a variety of factors, and many of these are omitted when the work transfers from paint to photograph.
+Qualities such as size, surface texture and sheen, along with the way pigment and color are refracted by light when seen in person are only appreciated when viewing the painting in person.
+I enjoy seeing paintings in their full glory so I can see all those qualities, most significantly the way the artist handles the paint, and their “signature” visible in the brushstrokes.
+So I will keep from making any judgments until my next trip to the museum in New York.
+Read more on Tanguy.